CasEsselink/portfolio/learningOutcomes.md

         tags: casesselink/s3puzzle:latest

 The docker repository is casesselink/s3puzzle.
 So you can pull the image from there and then build it on your machine.

+### Docker backend
+In the backend I also push and build an image to hub.docker, but because of mysql they can't be ran.
+The tests in git action need the localhost url to work and the mysql docker container need the docker.host.internal url.
+I have spend a lot of time exploring options to fix it,  but I can't find a way to make one of them use a diffent url.
+I have thougt about using an different url for both of them, but I don't have the means te do this right now.
+I decided to keep the localhost url, making the docker image non-functional.
+To show that I do know how to build a container for my service using the docker mysql image, I will demonstraded with a modified version of my backend.

 ## Cultural differences and ethics
 *You recognize and take into account cultural differences when working with multi-site teams and are aware of ethical aspects in software development.*